ptsteadman/notebook/notes/twitter-drafts.md

 A big assumption right now is that if you play a bit fast, a bit loose, things will work out in the end

+we're a digital consultancy focused on serving the needs of clients in the Big Nepotism industry